-The MCB Butler Hawker Battery Reuse Program rejuvenated nearly 500 batteries in FY15 and FY16, which were then sent out as reuse free of charge.
-This generated a total cost savings of approximately \$179,000 through the significant reduction of new battery purchases.
+The MCB Butler Hawker Battery Reuse Program rejuvenated and returned, free of charge, to units for reuse 508 batteries during FY16 and FY17.
+This generated a total cost savings of approximately \$172,000 through the significant reduction of new battery purchases.
 The skilled efforts of our waste handling technicians recouped 70% of waste batteries turned-in.
 The program has been so successful that no conditioned battery has made its way back through the waste disposal process.